Anatomy of the Eye

 Anterior chamber.
 The front section of the eye's interior where aqueous humor flows in and out, providing

-nourishment to the eye and surrounding tissues.
+nourishment to the eye.

 Aqueous humor.
 The clear watery fluid in the front of the eyeball.

 Blood vessels.
 Tubes (arteries and veins) that carry blood to and from the eye.

 Caruncle.
 A small, red portion of the corner of the eye that contains modified sebaceous and

 Choroid.
 The thin, blood-rich membrane that lies between the retina and the sclera and is